Crafting Information Architecture

 Testing and refining information architecture

-What is the Dave Clark approach to information architecture?
+What's the Dave Clark approach to information architecture?

-Once the IA is created, we keep an eye on how the website is being used over time.
+Once the IA is created, we then like to keep an eye on how the website is being used over time.
 We use analytics to track how people are interacting on the site, what they’re spending time on and certain parts where users might be getting lost.
 This information can be used to refine the IA as needed.